Tamar Simon Hoffs: Life and career

 Hoffs has also directed and produced numerous music videos, notably The Bangles' "Going Down to Liverpool" and "If She Knew What She Wants" (Columbia Records, 1984).
 On the stage, Hoffs directed the play Ghost Music, starring Pam Grier and Nick Cassavetes (Beyond Baroque Theater, 1984).

 Hoffs is a member of the Directors Guild of America, the Writers Guild of America West, and the Alliance of Women Directors.

+Personal life

-She is married to Joshua Allen Hoffs, M.D., and has three children, John, Jesse, and Susanna Hoffs of The Bangles.
+She was married to Joshua Allen Hoffs, M.D. for 67 years until his death in 2024, and has three children, John, Jesse, and Susanna Hoffs of The Bangles.